 Delhi riots-accused allegedly assaults man, forces him to shout anti-Pakistan slogans

-The police have arrested a person identified as Ajay Goswami.
-He was recently released on bail.
+The police have arrested a person identified as Ajay Goswami, who was recently released on bail.

 The Delhi Police on Wednesday arrested a man for allegedly assaulting another man and forcing him to shout “Hindustan zindabad” and “Pakistan murdabad” slogans in Northeast Delhi’s Khajuri Khas area, the Hindustan Times reported.